-- After previewing the data in §2, the talk will be structured as follows: - §3 Flesh out the analysis of the Reflexive ordering alternation using the MAP (Zukoff to appear) - §4 Introduce the lexically-indexed phonotactic constraint AFX_i/C to account for a pattern of unexpected alignment violations in certain Forms - §5 Lay out novel phonological generalizations about the distribution of vowels in the "vocalic melodies", and show that INTEGRITY constraints (McCarthy & Prince 1995) can restrictively explain this distribution - §6 Slightly revise the Generalized Alignment schema to allow constraints that align morphemes simultaneously to both edges of the word, in order to account for various properties of the right edge of the verb word that mirror the left edge - §7 Summarize the results and point towards a number of remaining questions - §A Appendix: Explore how the morphological operation amalgamation (Harizanov & Gribanova 2019) can resolve a problem with the alignment rankings vis-à-vis the MAP

-^{} In addition to the works cited throughout the paper, I have drawn on the data and descriptions from various grammars of Classical and Modern Standard Arabic, including Wright (1896), Fischer (2002), Watson (2002), and Ryding (2005).
+- After previewing the data in §2, the talk will be structured as follows: - §3 Flesh out the analysis of the Reflexive ordering alternation using the MAP (Zukoff to appear) - §4 Explore how the morphological operation amalgamation (Harizanov & Gribanova 2019) can resolve a problem with the resulting alignment-based analysis - §5 Introduce the lexically-indexed phonotactic constraint \Afxi/\C to account for a pattern of unexpected alignment violations in certain Forms - §6 Lay out novel phonological generalizations about the distribution of vowels in the "vocalic melodies", and show that Integrity constraints (McCarthy & Prince 1995) can restrictively explain this distribution - §7 Slightly revise the Generalized Alignment schema to allow constraints that align morphemes simultaneously to both edges of the word, in order to account for various properties of the right edge of the verb word that mirror the left edge - §8 Summarize the results and point towards a number of remaining questions - \ In addition to the works cited throughout the paper, I have drawn on the data and descriptions from various grammars of Classical and Modern Standard Arabic, including Wright (1896), Fischer (2002), Watson (2002), and Ryding (2005).

-1 I will be taking GTT-based analyses as my main points of comparison.
+I will be taking GTT-based analyses as my main points of comparison.
 See, e.g., Faust (2015) for a recent, updated version of McCarthy's (1979) early CV-template-based analysis, applied to similar facts in other Semitic languages.